How to Draw Hair

 • The volume varies depending on the amount of hair on each side of the head (3).

-Task: I always recommend learning using real-world references.
+Tip: I always recommend learning using real-world hair references.
 Take some photos of hair styles and identify where the locks are coming from and where they are going.
-You can also draw their edges.
+You can also draw their outline.

-Some drawing styles demand more effort in the detailing stage than others, but it is always necessary to take into account the standard characteristics of hair.
+Some drawing styles and hair styles demand more effort in the detailing stage than others, but it is always necessary to take into account the standard characteristics of hair.
 Let’s look at it this way:

-The overall hair is a set of many locks > locks are a set of strands
+The overall hair is a set of many clumps of hair or locks > locks are a set of strands

 • Hair does not form a compacted shape, nor a consistent one.
 It is very light, so when the character moves, the wind, the humidity, or anything that surrounds it can affect its silhouette.